jbrooksuk/swimming-clubs/README.md

 # Swimming Clubs

-A collective list of swimming clubs.
+A collective list of swimming pools and clubs.

 ## Index